JornWildt/Mason/Documentation/Mason-draft-2.md

 }
 ```

-Links does not have any properties in addition to the common navigational properties.
+Links does not have any properties in addition to the common control properties.

 ### Link templates